 for the energy sector

-BG Group, BP, Chevron, Royal Dutch Shell, Cenovus Energy, Centrica Energy, ConocoPhillips, Cosmo Oil, Department of Energy, EDF, Enel, Energy Information Administration (EIA), Eni, E.ON, European Climate Foundation, GDF Suez, Hess, Iberdrola, Murphy Oil, National Grid, OPEC, Petrobras, Petronas, Phillips 66, Repsol, Schneider Electric, Total, Woodside Petroleum.
+BG, BP, Cenovus Energy, Centrica, Chevron, ConocoPhillips, Cosmo Oil, Drax Group, Eni, EDF, Enel, Exxon Mobil, Department of Energy, Energy Information Administration (EIA), Engie, Hess, Iberdrola, Murphy Oil, National Grid, OPEC, Petrobras, Petronas, Phillips 66, Repsol, Royal Dutch Shell, SSE, Schneider Electric, Total.

 The convergence of economic shifts, geopolitical uncertainty, regulatory reform and technological progress has transformed the energy economy.
 Increased production due to the shale revolution has challenged peak theory as a way to forecast energy prices and demand has returned as a key driver of price evolution in the short, medium and long term.
 To prepare for a future where these factors will be increasingly influential, energy firms need access to reliable data and long-term forecasts for key economic and energy demand drivers.